 - 1. Students are responsible for attending all classes, whether clinical or lecture, regularly and punctually.
 Make-up examinations will be given only under approved circumstantial situations or at the instructor's discretion.
 Missed quizzes will be made up at the discretion of the course instructor.
-Excessive absences, whether excused or unexcused will NOT be tolerated. - 2.
+Excessive absences, whether excused or unexcused, will NOT be tolerated. - 2.
 Regular attendance at clinical sessions provides students the opportunity to practice and develop necessary psychomotor and affective skills that define competence and are expected by employers.
 For these reasons, students are advised to take advantage of every learning opportunity by refraining from undue absence and/or tardiness.
 Students are responsible for the course material/clinical modes covered and announcements made on the days they are absent or late.
-They are therefore advised to take necessary steps to know the portions missed. - 3.
+They are therefore advised to take necessary steps to know the missing portions. - 3.
 Tardiness in reporting to the clinical area often results in disruption of assignments for the day.
 Students anticipating late arrival at their assigned clinical site should call in advance to inform the instructor.
 The instructor must be informed within 15 minutes of the start of shift about any expected tardiness in clinical practice.
 Repeated tardiness during any semester will likely deprive the students of gainful clinical experience and consequentially will negatively impact the clinical evaluation and/or clinical course mid-term or final grade. - 4.
 Students are expected to attend assigned clinical rotation as designated by the Director of Clinical Education.
 Clinical faculty do not guarantee rotation according to convenience.
-Students will be placed according to their educational need to promote the best learning opportunities.
-The clinical sites may be found on the program website.